mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "I don't trust you.
 You could do anything with me and get away with it," I said.

 "Sure, you can't trust me.
 But you also can't trust any of the criminals in Ulu either.
-If something were to harm the Heiko fidelant's jund, the selfless hero-messenger, it would be awful for Holragi and our entire project.
+If something were to harm the Heiko fidelant's jund, the selfless hero-messenger, it would be awful for Holrag and our entire project.
 You would surely be in safe hands."

 Kip added his opinion, "It does sound like a good deal, Lif.
 One La'To on the frontlines of civilization is much better than whatever you would get in Ulu."